Aurora-source/zero-latency/README.md

 Orignal problem statement :
-Participants must develop a model that predicts the future coordinates (next 3 seconds) of pedestrians and cyclists based on 2 seconds of past motion.
+" Participants must develop a model that predicts the future coordinates (next 3 seconds) of pedestrians and cyclists based on 2 seconds of past motion. "

-But we decide to improve the model by using the past 3 secs of data and then predicting the next 6 secs of data instead.
+But we decide to improve the model by using the past 3 seconds of motion and then predicting the next 6 seconds of motion instead.
 Doing this may tank our ADE and FDE as we could have shown much better results for less time predicted but I thought that this model would be better in the long run.
+Also model can predict the motion of other vechicals too.

 ---